Congressional District # 02

-EPA selected a cleanup remedy for the Kysor Industrial site in September 1989 and then it issued an order to a group of potentially responsible parties (PRPs) to prepare the Remedial Design for addressing site contamination.
+EPA selected a cleanup remedy for the Kysor Industrial site in September 1989 and then it issued an order to a group of PRPs to prepare the Remedial Design for addressing site contamination.
 In 1995, after the design was completed, EPA issued three enforcement orders to six industrial and individual PRPs for soil and groundwater cleanup.
 These orders addressed the cleanup of the entire Kysor Industrial site and the contaminated groundwater portion of the adjacent Northernaire site.

 Cleanup activities included construction of an 18-well groundwater extraction system; a groundwater treatment system, including air stripping (for VOC contamination from the Kysor Industrial site) and carbon adsorption (for chromium contamination from the Northernaire site); a soil vapor extraction (SVE) system with vapor-phase carbon adsorption for contaminated soils at the Kysor plant; and removal of approximately 1,000 cubic yards of contaminated soils at another property in the industrial park.
 All construction and soil removal work was completed by September 1996.